 (d) Recording and Reporting Violations

+The permittee shall immediately notify:

+the POTW Authority and

+the Water Permitting and Enforcement Division of the Bureau of Materials Management and Compliance Assurance (860-424-3025 during business hours 8:30 a.m. – 4:30 p.m., 860-424-3338 after business hours)

-The permittee shall immediately notify the POTW Authority if any analytical results or monitoring data or any other information indicates that a violation of an effluent limitation or another condition of this general permit has occurred, or upon becoming aware of any discharge that could cause problems to the POTW, including but not limited to slug loadings of pollutants which may cause a violation of the POTW’s NPDES permit, or which may inhibit or disrupt the POTW, its treatment processes or operations, or its sludge processes, use or disposal.
-Such notice shall include the following information: name and address of the permittee, permit number,
+if any analytical results or monitoring data or any other information indicates that a violation of an effluent limitation or another condition of this general permit has occurred, or upon becoming aware of any discharge that could cause problems to the POTW, including but not limited to slug loadings of pollutants which may cause a violation of the POTW’s NPDES permit, or which may inhibit or disrupt the POTW, its treatment processes or operations, or its sludge processes, use or disposal.
+Such notice shall include the following information:

+the name and address of the permittee,

+the permit number, if applicable,

 the maximum daily flow, and

 the name and telephone number of a contact person at the subject site.

-The permittee shall immediately take steps to identify and correct any and all conditions causing or contributing to such violation of adversely impact the POTW.
+The permittee shall immediately take steps to identify and correct any and all conditions causing or contributing to such violation which adversely impacted the POTW.
 A log of such violations or conditions shall be maintained on site and include the information described in Section 5(d) of this general permit.

 (2) At a minimum, the permittee shall:

-(A) notify the POTW Authority of violation(s) that are:
+(A) notify the POTW Authority and the commissioner of violation(s) that are:

 greater than two times the permitted level specified in Section 5 of this permit or,